 Here are some links if you are interested in learning more:

-Canadian Government to Ban Single Use Plastics by 2021
+Canadian Government to Ban Single Use Plastics

 BC Better Positioned to Handle China Ban